 - Marketing and sales need to meet, engage, and provide constant communication to nurture leads across traditional boundaries.
 This requires new compensation, new commission models, and new revenue analytics.

 - Business and Information Technology need new capabilities to provide integrated solutions to collect, parse, analyze, and identify data patterns.
 This requires new competencies, new governance, and new roles.

 Perhaps financial models are not as healthy as competency models to predict Fortune 500 success.
-Can the competing values of a hierarchy accomplish these changes?
+Competing values at odds, see the below image, and look at Hierarchy, does it seem hierarchy can succeed to make these changes?
 Are multi-nationals as nimble to react as start ups?

 An ability to see compensation, commission, analytics, competencies, governance, and roles may be the structural elements that topple the Fortune 500.